- 1 Map for this guide

-- Purple: Things to do in New Haven
+- Purple: Things to do in New Haven Connecticut

-How to Get There
+How to Get to New Haven, CT

 Trains will be your most convenient public transportation option to get to New Haven, especially if you’re coming from New York City.
 Otherwise, adding a stop in for your New Haven itinerary is a great choice for your New England road trip, due to its connections.